C Programming Lab

 - Push the

-branch to your GitLab repository. - Create a Merge Request to merge the
+fix_divisionbranch to your GitLab repository. - Create a Merge Request to merge the

-branch. - Make sure the GitLab CI pipeline is successful before merging the
+fix_divisionbranch into yourmainbranch. - Make sure the GitLab CI pipeline is successful before merging the

-.
+fix_divisionbranch intomain.
 If it isn’t passing, fix the problem locally on the same branch and push the changes to GitLab. - Pull your updated

-branch to your local machine. - Create an annotated tag for the merged commit on main with the fixed division named
+mainbranch to your local machine. - Create an annotated tag for the merged commit on main with the fixed division named

-. - Push this annotated tag to your GitLab repository.
+v1.0.0. - Push this annotated tag to your GitLab repository.

 Tip

 Note that the CI pipelines running on the GitLab server can take a while to complete.
-Do not rely on them for immediate development feedback, but rather as a final check before merging code into main
+Do not rely on them for immediate development feedback, but rather as a final check before merging code into main.

 Library Refactor